bluffingo/OpenSB2/README.md

-# bitQobo
+# bitQobo (closedSB)
-Proprietary squareBracket rewrite for Qobo and cheeseRox.
+Proprietary squareBracket rewrite for Qobo.

 ## Installation
 We'll assume you already have a webserver, preferably Apache.
 If this somehow gets leaked and you're reading this without being a contributor, we will not offer help regarding troubles setting it up.